A #BlackAF memoir of a PWI graduate

 This is for those of us who were never exposed to an HBCU, or any college for that matter but still made it across that stage.

-This is for those of us who were told not to go to an HBCU if we wanted to be taken seriously or be successful in life by counselors, teachers or peers.
+This is for those of us who were told not to go to an HBCU if we wanted to be taken seriously or be successful in life by counselors, teachers, or peers, but now know the depth of that lie.

 This is for those of us who got it out the mud and don’t think twice about doing it again and again and again.